Jefftree/Course-Notes/f15/econ101.md

 - Budget line

-Budget equation states: Expediture = INcome
+Budget equation states: Expenditure = Income

-**Real income** is income measured in terms of a good (eg: I make 2 iPhones a week)
+**Real income** is income measured in terms of a good (Example: I make 2 iPhones a week)

 **Relative Price:** of product A in terms of B is Price of A over Price of B